wso2/docs-choreo-dev/en/docs/quick-start-guides/expose-a-service-as-a-managed-api-with-choreo-api-manager.md

 - cURL
 - Postman

-In this guide you will use the OpenAPI Console.
+In this guide, you will use the OpenAPI Console.

 To test the REST API proxy via the OpenAPI Console, follow the steps given below: